vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 }
 {% endhighlight %}

-There are two important attributes within the JSON: "device_serial" must be set to the serial number of the scanner we want the feedback send to.
-This is superimportant because there could be more than one scanner connected to the gateway.
-The "feedback_action_id" is a constant defining which light to be flashed.
-In our sample we use FEEDBACK_POSITIVE for the green light and FEEDBACK_NEGATIVE for the red light.
+There are two important attributes within the JSON:
+* `device_serial` must be set to the serial number of the scanner we want to send the feedback to.
+This is important because there could be more than one scanner connected to the gateway.
+* `feedback_action_id` is a constant that defines the light that needs to flash.
+In our example, we use `FEEDBACK_POSITIVE` for the green light and `FEEDBACK_NEGATIVE` for the red light.

-In our demo environment we place two buttons to showcase the feedback function.
+In our demo environment, we place two buttons to showcase the feedback function:

 ![image](/assets/2024-08-30/010.png)

-The actual MQTT message is sent with one single MQTT Publish command.
-We see in the screenshot, that we just send the JSON string to the topic discussed above by using the existing MQTT connection which refers to the initial data source we used in the other article.
+The MQTT message is sent with a single MQTT publish command.
+In the following screenshot, we send the JSON string to the topic form before, by using the existing MQTT connection, which refers to the data source we created in the [first part of this series](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html).

-Then we use a multiline string with placeholders to exchange the placeholder #[SerialNo]# with the serial number from the last scan.
-We just look this up from the first row in the data source.
+Then, we use a multiline string with placeholders to exchange the placeholder `#[SerialNo]#` with the serial number from the last scan.
+We look this up from the first row in the data source.

-The second button works excatly the same but uses FEEDBACK_NEGATIVE within the JSON instead.
+The second button works exactly the same, but uses `FEEDBACK_NEGATIVE` in the JSON.

 ![image](/assets/2024-08-30/020.png)

-The video shows how the scan of the canned tomatoes is presented on the screen.
-And then a positive and a negative feedback is sent back to the scanner to light up the LEDs.
+The following video shows how the scan of the canned tomatoes is presented on the screen.
+And then a positive and negative feedback is sent back to the scanner to light up the LEDs.

 {% include youtube.html id="EFzW1Y6QYvA" %}

-## Feedback by Display
+## Feedback by display

-In this paragraph we try out another ProGlove model, the [Mark Display](https://proglove.com/products/hardware/mark-display/).
+Now, we'll try out another ProGlove model: The [Mark Display](https://proglove.com/products/hardware/mark-display/).
-It offers even more options to give the scanneruser a feedback because it comes with a Display.
+It offers even more options for user feedback, because it comes with a display.

-From a technical standpoint, setting the display content works similiar to operate the LEDs.
-We will just send a "display!"
-MQTT message to the gateway.
+Setting the display content works similarly to setting the LEDs: We send a `display!` MQTT message to the gateway.

-ProGlove offers different kind of templates for displaying the message on the display.
-These templates can be seen in the [documentation](https://docs.proglove.com/en/screen-templates.html).
-In our case we use a simple one called PG1 with two variable fields, a header and a body text.
+ProGlove offers different kinds of templates for displaying the message on the display.
+You can see these templates in the [ProGlove templates documentation](https://docs.proglove.com/en/screen-templates.html).
+In our case, we use a simple template called PG1, which has two variable fields, a header, and a body text.

-The following JSON string shows a sample of the "display!" command.
-Beside the name of the template and the serial number of the destintion scanner, there are two variable fields we need to fill: "display_field_header" is the upper part of the display template, "display_field_text" is the lower part with small font.
+The following JSON string shows an example of the `display!` command.
+Besides the name of the template and the serial number of the destination scanner, there are two variable fields we need to fill:
+* `display_field_header` is the upper part of the display template.
+* `display_field_text` is the lower part of the display template with small font.

 {% highlight json %}
 {